-Speech@NYU combines intensive online classes, interactive course work, and in-person clinical experiences that prepare you for high-quality practice in educational, medical, and research settings.
+Speech@NYU combines intensive online classes, interactive course work, and in-person clinical experiences that prepare you for clinical practice in educational, medical, and research settings.

 Foundation courses in cognition, audiology, and other key topics prepare you for graduate-level study in speech-language pathology.

-Instrumentation and research courses teach you how to evaluate the aspects of speech production and how to integrate cutting-edge research into your practice.
+Instrumentation and research courses teach you how to evaluate the aspects of speech production and how to continually integrate the most up-to-date research into your practice.

-Disorder courses expose you to a range of communicative and speech-related challenges affecting clients of all ages.
+Disorder courses expose you to a range of communicative and speech-related challenges affecting clients of all ages and backgrounds.

-Electives allow you to expand your knowledge and skills in specific areas of interest, such as augmentative communication and craniofacial anomalies.
+Electives allow you to expand your knowledge and skills in specific areas of interest, such as augmentative and alternative communication and craniofacial anomalies.

 Learn More about Speech@NYU